-It turns out that defining services is more complicated than defining products.
-Strap in, it is going to be an exciting ride through marketing, economics, delivery and logic.
+In this article we set out to answer those questions.
+Strap in, it is going to be an exciting ride through marketing, economics, delivery and midsets.

-- 5 Is: they are intangible, inconsistent; require customer involvement; delivery is inseparable from consumption, and we can’t create an inventory
+- Traditionally we define services as poor relatives to goods.
+They are: intangible, inconsistent; require customer involvement; delivery is inseparable from consumption, and we can’t create an inventory

-- are processes, made up of a series of mostly intangible activities
+- processes, made up of a series of mostly intangible activities

 - those activities often, but not always, take place in interactions between customer and service provider